ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - As a developer, I can put jokes in a text file to read from so that I can allow the java file look cleaner. **50 points**
 - As a developer, I can provide a screen to record activies so that I can debug activities and show the actions of the app to the user.
 - As a user, I can blacklist people so that I can maintain privacy. **100 points**
+- As a developer, I can improve the whitelist function by allowing to add people from contacts or numbers with symbols. **100-300 points**
+- As a developer, I can make a blacklist function to be able to stop specific numbers from using the app's functions.
+When the blacklist setting is on, the whitelist setting is automatically turned off. **100 points**